 - The leaves on the stem end should be nice and green.
 Don’t bother taking an eggplant with brown leaves.

-- There should be no shriveling, scarring, cuts, wrinkling or soft spots on the skin of the eggplant.
+- There should be no shriveling, scarring, cuts, wrinkling, or soft spots on the skin of the eggplant.

 - Smaller eggplants tend to taste better than larger ones.

-- Usually a heavier eggplant taste better.
+- Usually, a heavier eggplant tastes better.

 So now that you’ve got your shiny, purple eggplant in your hand, you can start slicing.